 As Twitter demands that tweets be succinct, they usually contain abbreviations and jargon instead of correct grammar and syntax, such as leaving out personal pronouns, punctuation and articles.
 It’s no wonder, then, that this compressed Twitter language (“U” for “you”, “4” for “for,” etc.) has trickled into students’ school exams.
 It’s gotten to the point where universities are even introducing remedial English classes for their students.
 In fact, a Cambridge Assessment survey of more than 600 university lecturers listed academic writing as one of the top three areas in which new undergraduates were least prepared.

 Even those who don’t hide behind fake profiles can troll others, taunting users with abusive, racist and anti-Semitic tweets.
-The US president himself is also known to make offensive tweets and has even threatened the company and has signed an executive order against social media platforms in response to Twitter trying to monitor some of his questionable tweets.
-While Twitter is making efforts to mitigate cyberbullying and tweets that are perceived to potentially encourage or glorify violence (even or especially if they are written by the US president himself), it is challenging to monitor; it’s often healthier for innocent victims to close their Twitter accounts.
+The former US president himself was also known to make offensive tweets.
+Even before the Jan.
+6 riots, Twitter, which was used by protestors to encourage participation in events that day, had already started making efforts to mitigate cyberbullying and tweets that were perceived to potentially encourage or glorify violence.
+However, the platform is challenging to monitor; it’s often healthier for innocent victims to close their Twitter accounts.

-Bottom line: Twitter’s nature and access to information has enhanced our lives in many ways, but it has also negatively impacted the quality of our daily functioning.
+The Bottom Line: Twitter’s nature and access to information has enhanced our lives in many ways, but it has also negatively impacted the quality of our daily functioning.
+Time will tell what changes Elon Musk will do to the platform, and whether it will be for the good of the company or for society.
 So, will you start or continue to tweet regularly, or will you steer clear of this social media platform?

 Co-written by Rachel Segal